karlbenedict/agilecuration/Workshop_Proposal/AgileCurationWorkshopProposalOutline.md

 ##Workshop Need and List of Topics

 ###Need
-*Current curation is difficult to sustain.
-Threatens to be overwhelmed by increases in data volumes, complexities, sources.
+* Current curation is difficult to sustain.
+Threatens to be overwhelmed by increases in data volumes, complexities, sources
+* Current data life cycle paradigm needs to be updated, doesn't reflect the way data is created, evolves, and is used
-*These challenges negatively impact reusability, scientific productivity, increase curation costs, affect reproducibility
+* These challenges negatively impact reusability, scientific productivity, increase curation costs, affect reproducibility

 ###Meeting Topics
-*Why agile?
+* Why agile?
-*What can we learn from agile development practices *Refining the agile curation framework
+* What can we learn from agile development practices
+* Refining the agile curation framework
-*Identifying case studies / Case study collection *Community building around this approach
+* Identifying case studies / Case study collection
+* Community building around this approach

 ##A List of Recent Meetings on the Same Subject